pasmimmo/WRabbitC/README.md

 ## Last Notes:
 Thanks for visiting my repo,
-if you have any iusses or ideas just pull a request obviusly any help is wellcome!
+if you have any iusses or ideas just pull a request obviously any help is welcome!